 The payment of the commission is usually made at the time of concluding the transaction, or, as the case may be, in several tranches depending on the difficulty or the agreement between the parties.
-Although a Forex broker is a third party to the transaction, Forex brokers in South Africa usually represent the interests of one, with the goal of either earning as much income as possible if he represents a seller, or a cost as low as possible if they represent a buyer.
+Although a Forex broker is a third party to the transaction, Forex brokers SA usually represent the interests of one, with the goal of either earning as much income as possible if he represents a seller, or a cost as low as possible if they represent a buyer.
 A Forex broker is usually part of an association or guild, and their skills are certified on the basis of assessment tests or exams.
 For example, a trusted Forex broker operating on the financial markets must be authorized by the Financial Sector Conduct Authority (FSCA), which is the financial markets conduct regulator of South Africa.
 Top Forex brokers in South Africa are authorized by the FSCA.

 Understanding the Forex Broker

 The foreign exchange (also known as FX or forex) market is a global marketplace for exchanging national currencies against one another.
 The Forex market opens 24 hours a day five days a week because Forex trades over the counter (OTC).
 This market does not trade at one central location.